Last updated on May 21st, 2023 at 11:39 pm

 The shape of the phlox flower is often compared to that of a torch, also known under its common name, ‘flame flower.’
 Other records indicate that Linnaeus chose this name for these flowers, inspired by their vivid and showy blossoms.
 Phlox is also related to a Greek word from phlegm, a cause of inflammations and sore throats.

-Interestingly, prior to Linnaeus, the phlox flower appeared under the name Lychnidea, in an herbal written by the seventeenth-century English botanist Leonard Plukenet.
-The word lychnidea, also of a Greek origin, means a lamp.
+Interestingly, before Linnaeus, the phlox flower appeared under the name Lychnidea in an herbalism written by the seventeenth-century English botanist Leonard Plukenet.
+The word lychnidea, also of Greek origin, means a lamp.

 According to the chivalry codex, many knights wore phlox flowers on their clothes.
 During the evening festivities, the knight would take off the phlox flower and gift it to his fair lady.

-Traditionally, pink is a color of gentleness, kindness and femininity.
-Pink phlox flowers symbolize warm and tender expression of love, and the spirit of romantic intimacy.
+Traditionally, pink is a color of gentleness, kindness, and femininity.
+Pink phlox flowers symbolize a warm and tender expression of love and the spirit of romantic intimacy.

-A popular cultivar of pink-colored phlox flowers is the Phlox adsurgens ‘Wagon Wheel’.
+A popular cultivar of pink-colored phlox flowers is the Phlox adsurgens ‘Wagon Wheel.’
 The pink blooms are wheel-shaped and narrow-petalled.
-Another widely-cultivated variety of a pink phlox flower is Phlox nivalis ‘Camlaensis’, known for its rich-pink, saucer-shaped flowers.
+Another widely-cultivated variety of pink phlox flowers is Phlox nivalis ‘Camlaensis,’ known for its rich-pink, saucer-shaped flowers.

 Red is a color of passion, intense emotions, and energy.
 A red phlox flower is an expression of strong infatuation and passionate love.

 A popular garden variety of red-flowered phlox flowers is Phlox paniculata ‘Prince of Orange.’
 This garden variety has tubular, orange-red flaming flowers in conical heads.

 Blue and Purple color